vishnu-m/gsoc19-report/index.md

 `int* a[10]` has type `int* [10] `

-The final deliverable was to represent the types in a more elaborate manner i.e;
+The final deliverable was to represent the types in a more elaborate manner i.e for the same example above, type is represented as,

 ```lua
 type = {